 While PIA should work with most firewalls, these barriers can also create conflicts.
 It may be necessary to turn off your firewall protection if Private Internet Access keeps disconnecting.

 Antivirus packages, which scan outgoing data, might cause the same sort of problems.
 This usually just slows down your connection but can be the root cause of PIA not connecting as well.
 The VPN reports that it has long-standing issues with products from Kaspersky, so if you use their virus-checking tools, you may be out of luck.

 - Too many devices

 PIA allows users to connect up to 10 devices with a standard package.
 If you’ve added one too many, this can cut out your connection.
 And if reaching the connection limit has become a constant issue, we suggest switching to Surfshark VPN that offers unlimited simultaneous connections.

-PIA is known to have problems with routers which don’t feature “hole punching”, so it might also be worth contacting your router maker to check whether this is an issue with your hardware.
+PIA has problems with routers which don’t feature “hole punching,” so it might also be worth contacting your router maker to check whether this is an issue with your hardware.
 Another option is choosing ExpressVPN, which is regarded as the best VPN for any router.